foldl/AlphaGeometryRE/README.md

 the same during test time.

 As can be seen in the output, initially DDAR failed to solve the problem.
-The LM proposes one auxiliary constructions (Note: Beam search not implemented yet):
+The LM proposes one auxiliary construction (Note: Beam search not implemented yet, and LM will propose only one auxiliary construction.):

 * `e = on_line e a c, on_line e b d`, i.e.,
 `E` is the intersection of `AC` and `BD`.